minprog/pyprog/opdrachten/week6/knapsack/index.md

             """ Prints the instance variables of this class. """

         def item_fits(self, item: Item) -> bool:
-            """ Returns True if item can still be add to the knapsack given the remaining resources, False otherwise. """
+            """ Returns True if item can still be added to the knapsack given the remaining resources, False otherwise. """

         def add_item(self, item: Item) -> None: